liamfrazer/software-engineer-journey/docs/Books/The Pragmatic Programmer/The Cat ate my Source Code.md

 * Try to flush out the lame excuses before voicing them aloud.

 * If you find yourself saying "I don't know", be sure to follow it up with "but I'll find out"
+* It's a great way to admin what you don't know, but then take responsibility like a pro.